damlaatar/damlaatar/README.md

 ## Hi there 👋
 I'm Damla, a freshman at Bilkent University.
-I study CS, and I'm very exited for it!

 <!--
 **damlaatar/damlaatar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.